 Alternatively, if you prefer a quieter and more intimate setting, the village of Positano is known for its colourful houses, steep cliffs, and beautiful beaches, offering a romantic and serene experience.
 Best Positano hotel deals.

-Finally, if you seek a more authentic and less touristy experience, consider staying in the lesser-known towns of Ravello or Maiori, where you can enjoy a more laid-back atmosphere and breathtaking views of the coastline.
+Finally, if you seek a more authentic and less touristy experience, consider staying in the lesser-known towns of Ravello or Maiori, where you can enjoy a more laid-back atmosphere and amazing views of the coastline.

 Wherever you decide to stay, use this link to get the best prices on Booking.com for hotels on the Amalfi Coast.